cjstahoviak/Solar-Weather-Lab-Predicting-Sunspot-Activity/README.md

 ---

 ### **Deliverables**
 - Notebook with code and explanations.
+See `notesbooks/predicting_subspot_activity.ipynb`
 - Report summarizing findings and insights, include visualizations comparing model predictions.

----
+See `reports/`